 Receive connector set to Custom by Exchange

-You can copy a receive connector across a number of Exchange servers using the PowerShell script Copy-ReceiveConnector.ps1 hat has been published at TechNet Gallery.
+You can copy a receive connector across many Exchange servers using the PowerShell script Copy-ReceiveConnector.ps1 published at TechNet Gallery.

-The script has not been modified to handle this situation, yet.
-The source code repository is available at Github
+The script has not been modified to handle this situation yet.
+The source code repository is available on GitHub.